shewhen666/iOWatch/README.md

  ### Example

-  If its 10:23 - Pressing the button wakes the device up, reads the time.
-Reading the time takes three steps First, hours are shown so the 10'Led light up [10:--] After hours, second step is displaying the minutes in 5min sequance so the 4.LED will light up showing 20min [10:2-]
+  If it's 10:23 - Pressing the button wakes the device up, reads the time.
+Reading the time takes three steps First, hours are shown so the 10'Led light up [10:--] After hours, the second step is displaying the minutes in 5min sequence so the 4.LED will light up showing 20min [10:2-]

                 |________|                       |________|                     |________|
                /_. ____ ._\                     /_. ____ ._\                   /_. ____ ._\